sofa-framework/doc/components/collision/detection/intersection/minproximityintersection.md

 <!-- automatically generated doc START -->
 <!-- generate_doc -->

-A set of methods to compute if two primitives are close enough to consider they collide
+A set of methods to compute if two primitives are close enough to consider they collide.

 __Target__: Sofa.Component.Collision.Detection.Intersection